swaptacular/swpt_accounts/protocol.rst

 min_account_balance : int64
-   Determines the amount that the coordinator wishes to remain available on the sender's account, after the requested amount has been secured, and after the transfer has been committed.
+   Determines the amount that the coordinator wishes to remain available on the sender's account after the transfer has been committed.
+Server implementations are free to fulfill or ignore this wish.
 Note that this can be a negative number.
-Server implementations are free to fulfill or ignore this wish.
-This is mainly useful for bringing new money into existence.
+This is mainly useful for issuing money into existence.
 Normally, this would be ``0``.

 min_interest_rate : float
    Determines the minimal approved interest rate.
 This instructs the